abhilov23/Kairo-CLI-Project/apps/cli/README.md

 A terminal-native AI coding assistant built with TypeScript and the OpenAI SDK.

-KairoCLI runs as an interactive CLI agent with tool-calling capabilities — reading/writing files, executing commands, searching code, and managing git workflows — all from your terminal.
+KairoCLI runs as an interactive CLI agent with tool-calling capabilities — reading/writing files, executing commands, searching code, managing git workflows, and **spawning parallel worker agents** — all from your terminal.

 ---